Isabel-SIM/INVESTMENT-ANALYSIS-WITH-DATA-VISUALISATION/README.md

 **Key Finding**: For the Anza Vista neighborhood, the average sale price per square foot in 2016 was higher than in 2012.

 ### 4. Interactive Neighborhood Map
-We built an interactive neighborhood map to visualize geospatial relationships in the data, highlighting neighborhoods with the highest gross rent and sale price per square foot.
+We built an interactive neighborhood map to visualise geospatial relationships in the data, highlighting neighborhoods with the highest gross rent and sale price per square foot.

 **Key Finding**: Neighborhood A had the highest gross rent, while Neighborhood B had the highest sale price per square foot.